 Brad Rickard is the Ruth and William Morgan Associate Professor of Applied Economics and Management.
 His teaching and research focus on the economic implications of policies, innovation, and industry-led initiatives in food and beverage markets.
 Results from his research have been highlighted by various media outlets including Buffalo News, The Economist, Freakonomics.com, National Public Radio, The Wall Street Journal, Washington Post, and Wine Spectator.
-Professor Rickard also serves as an associate of the Robert Mondavi Institute Center for Wine Economics at the University of California and is a member of the editorial advisory board for the Journal of Wine Economics.
+Professor Rickard is currently writing a book titled "Agricultural Policy and Global Food Markets" that will be published by Routledge in 2017.

 Professor Rickard's research program examines issues at the intersection of agricultural markets, food policy, and international trade.
 His research has assessed how markets for specialty crops respond to changes in nutrition and health information, food labeling practices, promotional efforts, agricultural policy reform, trade liberalization, and the introduction of new technologies.
 Current work is studying the economics of food waste and the effects of policy initiatives that might be used to mitigate food waste.